-Max was a motorcycle produced between 1907 and 1909, by Johnson and Phillips, of Charlton in Kent.
+Max motorcycles were produced between 1907 and 1909 by Johnson and Phillips of Charlton in Kent.

 This short-lived make first appeared as a 2hp motorcycle of the early scooter type.
 It had small-diameter wheels, no seat and the rider had to stand on footboards to control it.